Cane toads come from South America

 Cane toads are poisonous to anything that touches or eats them.
 The poison comes from glands on either side of the toad's head.
 Cats and dogs may die after eating a cane toad.

-Cane toads are a danger to native animals and plants because they eat them, and they eat the food needed by native animals.
+Cane toads are a danger to small native animals and native plants because they eat them, and they eat the food needed by native animals.